yotam-happy/NEDforNoisyText/README.md

 to setup data for the wikilinksNED evaluation run ./setup_wikilinks.sh <db_user> <db_pass> <db_schema> <db_ip>
 to setup data for the conll evaluation run ./setup_conll.sh <db_user> <db_pass> <db_schema> <db_ip>

+REMARK: as of now you are required to use the script at https://github.com/NoamGit/Wiki2JSON/ to extract Wikilinks from its original format (thrift) to an easier to work with json format.
+The resulting files should be stored at data/wikilinks/unprocessed.
+We are working to automate this process as soon as possible.

 Running evaluations
 for running WikilinksNED evaluation run ./evaluateWikilinksNED.sh <db_user> <db_pass> <db_schema> <db_ip>